T

 Local etiquette

-• While credit cards are accepted in many tourist areas, it's wise to carry cash for street food vendors and smaller establishments.
+• While credit cards are accepted in many tourist establishments, it's wise to carry cash, especially for street food and smaller vendors.

-• Reservations are recommended for popular restaurants, especially in the Centro Histórico, particularly on weekends.
+• Reservations are recommended for popular restaurants in the Centro Histórico, especially on weekend evenings.

-• Lunch is the main meal of the day, often enjoyed between 1 PM and 3 PM, while dinner is typically lighter and eaten later.
+• Lunch is typically the largest meal of the day, often eaten between 1 PM and 3 PM.
+Dinner is usually lighter and eaten later, around 8 PM or 9 PM.

 Plan the rest of your Cartagena trip